 The cause of damp behind your furniture is nearly always condensation.
 Water builds up in the air, this moisture-rich air will get trapped behind your furniture.
 Airflow isn’t exactly great down the back of your sofa, so the moisture builds up on cold surfaces and festers.
 Then it turns into damp.

 Improving your airflow and wiping down condensation can prevent this.

 Rising damp and penetrating damp are more worrying than condensation.
 But it is unlikely that either are the culprit here.
 If your damp is isolated behind furniture, then it is usually the fault of condensation.
 If you have rising damp, or penetrating damp it will usually be more wide spread, not just behind your bookcases.

 Damp can have a serious effect on your health and that of your family, so having it behind furniture is a problem.
 Thankfully, fixing damp behind furniture isn’t all that complicated.
 Once you understand what causes condensation and how to stop it, things are pretty simple.

 The cause of condensation damp is moisture in the air building up on walls because of poor ventilation.

 It is caused by moist air touching a cold surface, usually your walls.
-The condensation will linger and build up on the surface, where it turns to damp.
+The condensation will linger and build up on the surface, where it causes damp.
 That moist air has a few different sources, but the outcome is always the same.

 Water can find its way into your air from cooking or just general activities like sweating.
-In an ideal situation this moist air finds a way outside of your home.
-Sometimes though, this air can’t escape.
+In an ideal situation excess moisture will find its way out of your home.
+Sometimes though, it can’t escape.
 That is when it causes condensation and damp.

-The moisture-filled air can become trapped in your house.
-This trapped air can see no possible way to escape, eventually it takes refuge on a cool surface.
-Here, it turns into dew and damp.
+The moisture-filled air becomes trapped in your house.
+This trapped moisture will eventually settle on a cool surface inside your home.
 This is why damp builds up quickly in areas that have poor ventilation or a lot of water.

 What are the Main Causes of Condensation?